jshin-leo/jshin-leo.github.io/_portfolio/portfolio-7.md

 **Key Contributions**
 - Updated website content using **Cascade CMS** to reflect current and upcoming events, ensuring accuracy and consistency across pages.
 - Reorganized navigation tabs and page structure to better represent MLCIC programs and initiatives.
-- Created new, dedicated pages for individual events to improve clarity, accessibility, and user navigation.
+- Created new, dedicated pages for individual events to improve clarity, accessibility, and user navigation, including **Entrepreneurship Kick Off**, **Fuel Your Mindset**, **Entrepreneur Talks**, **Miners’ Pitch Competition**, and **Studio G**.
+- Transitioned responsibilities to the next web developer by providing hands-on training, documentation, and guidance on content updates, site structure, and Cascade CMS workflows.